deesims/deesims.github.io/index.md

 };
 ```

 Building software solutions and applications with frontier technology.
 High achieving software developer and instructor with 3+ years’ of professional experience in full stack development under agile methodology.
-Proficient in HTML, CSS, Javascript, PHP, Python, Java and SQL.
 Expert in LAMP.
 Can quickly adapt to new technology.

 ## Projects